 Set up Intel Quick Sync Video on Windows

-To set up Intel Quick Sync Video on Windows, desktop OS like Windows 10 against server OS is recommended.
-Make sure to install latest Intel Graphics driver.
-Outdated video driver could cause unexpected encoding problems.
+To set up Intel Quick Sync Video on Windows, desktop operating systems like Windows 10 are recommended over server OS.
+Make sure to install the latest Intel Graphics driver, as outdated drivers could cause unexpected encoding problems.

 Set up Intel Quick Sync Video on Linux

-Setting up Intel QSV on Linux platform is painful and we STRONGLY recommend NOT doing this.
-If you are using recent Linux distros like Ubuntu 22.04, it is lucky to have driver packages in release repos so you can just apt-get to install them.
-On older distros, you may need to download and build drivers from sources on your own.
+Setting up Intel QSV on Linux is significantly more complex, and we strongly recommend avoiding this unless necessary.
+If you are using recent Linux distributions like Ubuntu 22.04, you may find driver packages available in the release repositories that can be installed via apt-get.
+On older distributions, you may need to download and build drivers from source manually.
 For detailed instructions, visit Intel Client GPU Installation.

-After installation, enter vainfo in command console to make sure Intel driver working correctly.
-If not, try environment values LIBVA_DRIVER_NAME like iHD or i965.
-And set LIBVA_DRIVERS_PATH if driver files cannot be found.
+After installation, run vainfo in a command console to verify that the Intel driver is working correctly.
+If not, try setting environment variables LIBVA_DRIVER_NAME (such as iHD or i965).
+Also set LIBVA_DRIVERS_PATH if driver files cannot be found.

 Set up Intel Quick Sync Video Encoding